talmolab/sleap/docs/guides/cli.rst

                             name settings.
       --prefix PREFIX       Prefix to prepend to run name.
       --suffix SUFFIX       Suffix to append to run name.
+      --cpu                 Run training only on CPU.
+If not specified, will use available GPU.
+      --first-gpu           Run training on the first GPU, if available.
+      --last-gpu            Run training on the last GPU, if available.
+      --gpu GPU             Run training on the i-th GPU on the system.

 Inference and Tracking